jonforums/buildlets/README.md

 usage can be as simple as the following:

 1. Open PowerShell
-2. Download and execute `bootstrap.ps1` to fetch build tools and, optionally, an initial buildlet
+2. Download and execute `bootstrap.ps1` to fetch build tools, and optionally, an initial buildlet

         PS foo> .\bootstrap.ps1 build_lua